breadcrumbs--red-border

 Specific responsibilities include, but are not limited to, the following:

-• Provide competent and efficient clinical management of patients of CHS under the supervision and direction of consultant physicians in general medicine at both Woden and Bruce campuses.
-Clinical duties will include assessment and management of acute presentations to the emergency departments, in-patient care (general medicine, infectious diseases/ Hospital in the Home or acute geriatrics), diagnosis and management of patients in outpatient clinics, ward consults and clinical handover.
+• Provide competent and efficient clinical management of patients of CHS under the supervision and direction of consultant physicians in general medicine at both Canberra Hospital and North Canberra Hospital campuses.
+Clinical duties will include assessment and management of acute presentations to the emergency departments, in-patient care, diagnosis and management of patients in outpatient clinics, ward consults and clinical handover.

 • Participate in the supervision, training and professional development of junior medical staff.

-• Assist with facilitating patient flow through the hospitals by working with access unit personnel
+• Assist with facilitating patient flow through the hospitals by working with Integrated Operations Centre personnel

 • Demonstrate progress in training in the specialty including participation in the RACP PREP Advanced Training program, timely completion of assessments and involvement in research.

-• Contribute to clinical audit and participate in changes that improve quality and safety of patient care.
+• Contribute to clinical audit and participate in changes that improve quality and safety of patient are.

-• Comply with the policies and requirements of the Australian Health Practitioner Regulation Agency (Ahpra) and the policies of ACT Health.
+• Comply with the policies and requirements of the Australian Health Practitioner Regulation Agency (AHPRA) and the policies of Canberra Health Services.

 • Undertake other duties appropriate to this level of classification which contribute to the operation of the organisation.